decaf-dev/vaultexplorer.com/docs/quickstart.md

 Filters allow you to control what is displayed in a view.

-One of the basic filters is the [Favorite filter](/docs/filters/favorite-filter).
+One of the basic filters is the [favorite filter](/docs/filters/favorite-filter).
 The favorite filter allows you to only display notes that contain a favorite property with a value of `true`.

 You must set a property before using the favorite filter